oldfolio/oldfolio.github.io/dns.md

 2a02:6b8::feed:bad
 2a02:6b8:0:1::feed:bad
 ```
-(For me, Yandex Safe has always been slightly faster than Yandex Basic.)

 ## Free DNS Hosting
 [Cloudflare](https://www.cloudflare.com/): Unlimited lookups; 3500 records per zone; cannot find limit on number of zones.